goyek/goyek/README.md

 - It requires using [build tags](https://magefile.org/magefiles/).
 - Reusing tasks is [hacky](https://magefile.org/importing/).
-- It requires installation or using [zero install option](https://magefile.org/zeroinstall/) which is slow.
+- It needs installation or use of [zero install option](https://magefile.org/zeroinstall/), which is slow.
 - Debugging is [complex](https://github.com/magefile/mage/issues/280).
-- It is magical by design (of course one may like it).
+- It is magical by design (of course, one may like it).

 **goyek** is a non-magical alternative for [Mage](https://github.com/magefile/mage).
 It is easier to customize and extend as it is a library that offers extension points.
-Write regular Go code without build tags, special function names and tricky imports.
+Write regular Go code without build tags and tricky imports.

 ### Task